houseagency/certbot-route53/README.md

 }
 ```

 You should limit your policy to only the resources you actually need.
-If you
-do not want to upload your certs to S3, then remove the `"s3:*"` action.